-If you've already set up your network connection in the past, you may also need to do a reset of your network settings.
-Home network configurations and settings can change over the span of owning the TV, so sometimes your TV needs a network refresh in order to keep up.
+If you've already set up your network connection, you may also need to do a reset of your network settings.
+Home network configurations and settings can change over the span of owning the TV, so sometimes your TV needs a network refresh.

 To perform a network refresh on your Samsung Smart TV:

-- Grab your remote & press the Home button to get to Settings.
+- Grab your remote and press the Home button to get to Settings.

-- Navigate the menu to go to Settings > General > Network.
+- Go to Settings > General > Network.